Remarried empress

 Remarried empress: Her husband

-Remarried empress; The ceremony
+Remarried empress: The ceremony

 Their honeymoon

 Interestingly enough, Empress Dowager Cixi never really enjoyed traveling solo – she much preferred spending her time with her husband.
-It seems that this trip was special because it marked the beginning of a beautiful relationship between them.
+It seems that this trip was memorable because it marked the beginning of a beautiful relationship between them.

 Their life now